 SmartCentres provides its Trustees with the right to participate in the Deferred Unit Plan.
-All of the current Trustees who are entitled to fees have elected to be paid 100% of their Trustee fees in the form of Deferred Units in lieu of cash pursuant to the Deferred Unit Plan.
+All of the current Trustees who are entitled to fees have elected to receive Deferred Units for the maximum portion of their Trustee fees permitted under the Deferred Unit Plan.

 This is representative of the Trustees being fully committed to SmartCentres' long-term success.
 Grants of Deferred Units to Trustees vest immediately.
 For further information, see "Executive Compensation - Equity Compensation Plan Information - Deferred Unit Plan".

-2021 Compensation for Trustees
+2022 Compensation for Trustees